 - Rich source of iron, magnesium, manganese, selenium, phosphorous, copper and zinc

-- High in monounsaturated fat
+- High in healthy monounsaturated fat

 - 20 to 40 more calories than peanut butter